Equip Classes

 Be Still

-A five sessions video based study by Brian Heasley.
 The Be Still series will equip you and your community to learn how to develop a regular rhythm and deeper daily relationship with God.

 Time:11.15am - 1.00pm (Sundays)